vbousquet/flexdmd/docs/UltraDMD.md

 Additionally, you should share the game name with the render device (This allows virtual DMD to adapt their rendering to the played games with contextual frame,...).
 To do so, simply add `UltraDMD.GameName = cGameName` before `Init`.

+Finally, UltraDMD does not define if the table is monochrome or color from the script but from its UI.
+FlexDMD lets this choice to the table designer.
+So, to enable colors, you have to add `UltraDMD.RenderMode = 2` before `Init`.

 As an example, here is the modification for the [great Diablo III table](https://www.vpforums.org/index.php?app=downloads&showfile=12750) from JPSalas:
 ```VBScript
 Sub DMD_Init